top of page

 2. Define

-• Uncertainty intensifies anxiety more than turbulence itself, leading us to prioritize real-time flight transparency.
+• Uncertainty intensifies anxiety more than turbulence itself, highlighting the need for real-time flight transparency.

 • Personalization must be explainable in high-stress contexts to build trust and emotional safety.